 Maybe you have a particular question you would like answered.

-Please do let me know in the comments below.
+Please do let us know in the comments below.